U.S. Customs and Border Protection (CBP), Department of Homeland Security.

 CBP invites the general public and other Federal agencies to comment on proposed and/or continuing information collections pursuant to the Paperwork Reduction Act of 1995 (Pub.
 L. 104-13; 44 U.S.C.
 3505(c)(2)).
 The comments should address: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimates of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden including the use of automated collection techniques or the use of other forms of information technology; and (e) the annual costs burden to respondents or record keepers from the collection of information (a total capital/startup costs and operations and maintenance costs).
 The comments that are submitted will be summarized and included in the CBP request for Office of Management and Budget (OMB) approval.
 All comments will become a matter of public record.
 In this document CBP is soliciting comments concerning the following information collection:

 OMB Number: 1651-0017.

 Form Number: Form 19.

-Abstract: CBP Form 19, Protest, is used by an importer, filer, or any party at interest to petition CBP, or protest any action or charge made by the port director with respect to imported merchandise.
-The information collected on CBP Form 19 is authorized by Sections 514 and 514(a) of the Tariff Act of 1930 and provided for by 19 CFR part 174.
-This form is accessible at http://forms.cbp.gov/pdf/CBP_Form_19.pdf.
+Abstract: This collection is used by an importer, filer, or any party at interest to petition CBP, or Protest, any action or charge, made by the port director on or against any imported merchandise.

 Type of Review: Extension (without change).